Terence Crawford Net Worth: 'Bud' Boasts $10 Million Net Worth

-Ahead of his world welterweight undisputed title clash this weekend against Errol Spence Jr, we have taken an in depth look into the career of Terence Crawford.
+After knocking Errol Spence Jr out in devastating fashion to become the undisputed welterweight champion of the world, we have taken an in depth look into the career of Terence Crawford.
 This includes Crawford’s net worth, career earnings, biggest career purse and his endorsement deals.
-The former undisputed super-lightweight champion is an extremely rich man!
+The two-division undisputed champion is an extremely rich man!

 Terence Crawford Net Worth